euandeas/REF-Paper-Selector/README.md

 -vv = will check the validity of the final list in verbose mode

 # Highest Score Out Of Current Algorithms
-563.6
+n/a

-This is using no cap on the total number of unique papers.
+This should be done using the test data in the repositry along with a cap of 50 papers.